nginx/unit/README.md

 NGINX Unit is a lightweight and versatile open-source server that has three core capabilities:

-- it is an HTTP reverse proxy,
+- acts as an HTTP reverse proxy,
-- a web server for static media assets,
+- serves static media assets,
-- and an application server that runs code in seven languages.
+- runs application code in seven languages.

-Unit is a universal web app server that compresses several layers of the modern application stack into a potent, coherent solution with a focus on performance, low latency, and scalability.
-It is intended as a building block for any web architecture regardless of its complexity, from enterprise-scale deployments to your pet's homepage.
+Unit compresses several layers of the modern application stack into a potent, coherent solution with a focus on performance, low latency, and scalability.
+It is intended as a universal building block for any web architecture regardless of its complexity, from enterprise-scale deployments to your pet's homepage.

-Unit's native RESTful JSON API enables dynamic updates with zero interruptions and flexible configuration, while its out-of-the-box productivity reliably scales to production-grade workloads.
+Its native RESTful JSON API enables dynamic updates with zero interruptions and flexible configuration, while its out-of-the-box productivity reliably scales to production-grade workloads.
 We achieve that with a complex, asynchronous, multithreading architecture comprising multiple processes to